 Pilates targets the areas most effected during pregnancy - posture, back pain & balance.
 The fundamental benefit of a Pilates programme are these areas.
 With the controlled, precise movements using a full breath, the system not only strengthens, but helps to mobilise and stabilise.

-So the answer is a big YES to using Pilates as an exercise system throughout pregnancy with modifications as it progresses.
+So the answer is a big YES to using Pilates When Pregnant with modifications as it progresses.
 I've had clients attend classes up until their delivery dates.

-If you have any particular questions regarding Pilates and Pregnancy just ask - Nuala@email@example.com
+If you have any particular questions regarding Pilates and Pregnancy as a client or Teacher, just ask - Nuala@nualacoombspilates.com

 You may have been thinking about doing Pilates but you're not sure about the benefits, after all it's more expensive than most exercise classes available to you.
 Here are a few reasons that may help you make a good decision: